taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - Python Essential Reference by David M. Beazley
 - Introducing Python: Modern Computing in Simple Packages (2nd, 2019) by Bill Lubanovic
 - Core Python Programming by Wesley J. Chun
+- Python Basics: A Practical Introduction to Python 3 (2021) by David Amos, Dan Bader
+- Python Tricks: A Buffet of Awesome Python Features (2017) by Dan Bader
+- The Quick Python Book (3rd, 2018) by Naomi Ceder

 Advanced